Expats Talk about Health Insurance and Healthcare in Tijuana, Mexico

 As a foreigner living in Tijuana, will I have access to public healthcare?
 What is it like?

 "I believe there is a public healthcare system for Mexican citizens, but I don't think it covers foreigners.
 Most people I have met seeking Mexican medical care travel to Mexico either because they can't afford care in the US or are seeking treatment that is inferior in the US.
 Most are paying out of pocket rather than through insurance, as Mexican care often costs less than the insurance would cost.
 Most visit clinics rather than hospitals, by researching the individual practitioners.
-Thus I have heard little about the quality of hospital care," said an expat in Tijuana.
+Thus I have heard little about the quality of hospital care," commented one expat living in Tijuana, Mexico.

 What have your experiences during the pandemic with the local healthcare system been like?